-For particulars of the New South Wales-Queensland Border Rivers Agreement ratified by Acts of both States in 1947, see page 259 of this chapter.
+For particulars of the New South Wales-Queensland Border Rivers Agreement ratified by Acts of both States in 1947, see page 257 of this chapter.

 2. Schemes Summarized.-(i) Location and Type.
 The bulk of irrigated land is along the Murray and its tributary the Murrumbidgee.
-Smaller areas are served by the Wyangala Dam, Lake Cargelligo and Lake Brewster on the Lachlan, a tributary of the Murrumbidgee, by Glenbawn Dam on the Hunter River, by Keepit Dam on the Namoi River, and by the Menindee Lakes Storage on the Darling River, the latter project being substantially complete and already storing water.
+Smaller areas are served by the Wyangala Dam, Lake Cargelligo and Lake Brewster on the Lachlan (a tributary of the Murrumbidgee), by Glenbawn Dam on the Hunter River, by Keepit Dam on the Namoi River, and by the Menindee Lakes Storage on the Darling River.
 None of the other rivers is regulated by large head storages, though weirs and dams have been provided for town supplies, etc., in many places, and a head storage has been commenced on the Macquarie River.
-Substantial use is made of artesian and sub-artesian water in pastoral areas.
+In addition, substantial use is made of artesian and sub-artesian water in pastoral areas.

 New South Wales legislation provides for the constitution and control of various schemes having different characteristics and including irrigation areas, irrigation districts, water trust districts, flood control and irrigation districts, and river improvement districts.
-There are nine irrigation areas although two of these, Yanco and Mirrool, are generally described under the one heading, namely, the Murrumbidgee Irrigation Areas.
-The Areas are:-The Murrumbidgee Irrigation Areas consisting of 451,251 acres served with water through a channel system stemming from the river at Berembed Weir; the Coomealla Irrigation Area of 34,672 acres, served by pumping from the Murray; the Curlwaa Irrigation Area of 10,549 acres, supplied from the Murray by pumping; the Hay Irrigation Area of 6,850 acres, supplied with water pumped from the Murrumbidgee; the Tullakool Irrigation Area of 18,006 acres supplied from the Edward River by diversion at Stevens Weir; the Buronga (8,693 acres) and Mallee Cliffs (1,900 acres) Irrigation Areas served by pumping from the Murray; and the newly established Coleambally Irrigation Area (21,015 acres), served by diversion from the Murrumbidgee River.
-All these Areas are administered by the Commission and details of the various schemes are given in subsection (iii) below.
+There are nine irrigation areas, although two of these, Yanco and Mirrool, are generally described under the one heading, namely, the Murrumbidgee Irrigation Areas.
+The Areas are:-The Murrumbidgee Irrigation Areas consisting of 451,189 acres served with water through a channel system stemming from the river at Berembed Weir; the Coomealla Irrigation Area of 34,672 acres, served by pumping from the Murray; the Curlwaa Irrigation Area of 10,393 acres, supplied from the Murray by pumping; the Hay Irrigation Area of 6,850 acres, supplied with water pumped from the Murrumbidgee; the Tullakool Irrigation Area of 18,006 acres supplied from the Edward River by diversion at Stevens Weir; the Buronga (8,693 acres) and Mallee Cliffs (1,900 acres) Irrigation Areas served by pumping from the Murray; and the Coleambally Irrigation Area (74,133 acres), served by diversion from the Murrumbidgee River.
+All these Areas are administered by the Commission and details of the various schemes are given in sub-section (iii) below.